khkim3/khkim3.github.io/_pages/about.md

 ## Recent News

+- *Jun.
+2025*: Started a ML research internship at Adobe Research*.
 - *Oct.
 2024*: Presented my work on *offline inverse RL and RLHF* at an invited session at the *2024 INFORMS Annual Meeting*.
 - *Sep.
 2024*: Began TA for the graduate-level RL course *6.7920 Reinforcement Learning: Foundations and Methods* at MIT.
 - *Jun.
 2024*: Started a ML research internship with the *Advanced ML Lab* at LG AI Research.